 - Track your progress using the Explore Pathways tool.

 The purpose of the information interview is to collect information about careers and develop your network of professionals.
 By gathering information you may learn that the career you were interested in is the perfect career for you or NOT the career for you at all.
 Such information is essential in helping you to avoid potential job mismatches.
 This information will also help you narrow down the available career options and permit you to focus on viable alternatives which are in-line with your personality and you will learn effective methods for obtaining your career goals.

-Occupational Outlook Handbook - the Nation's premier source for career information.
+- The Nation's premier source for career information.
 The profiles featured here cover hundreds of occupations and describe What They Do, Work Environment, How to Become One, Pay, and more.
 Each profile also includes Bureau of Labor Statistics employment projections for the 2010–20 decade.

 - Advanced Technological Education Television - on-line video series with up to the minute information connecting students with education and employment opportunities

 - CA Employment Development Department - Labor Market Information

 - California Career Zone - Assessment, Explore Industries, Reality Check

 - CIT Career Search - Career descriptions and salaries